How to Earn Interest on Crypto in 2023

 • Research & time intensive

-• Costly fees from frequent trades
+• Costly fees due to frequent trades

 Farmers plant seeds that grow into much larger plants.
 They also rotate their crops every few years to get a better yield.
 Many crypto investors do the same thing, although they rotate much more frequently.